Being Water Smart at Home

 Labelling efficient water consuming products

 When it comes to water efficiency, not all technology is the same.
 For example, top loading washing machines (clothing) use much more water than comparably priced front loading machines.
 Water efficiency labelling provides consumer information on water consumption and the relative efficiency of a product.
-This information can help you to see how one product compares with another product manufactured by a different company, and help you to make the smartest water choices.
-Water efficiency labelling is already in place across Australia, Europe and parts of the U.S.

 What can you do?